logdna/logger-node/README.md

 }
 ```

-## Supported Log Levels
+## Default Log Levels

-The client supports the following log levels.
+The client supports the following log levels by default.
 They are case-insensitive.
+Users may also add [custom log levels](#custom-log-levels).

 * `TRACE`
 * `DEBUG`